gebes/there/README.md

 ### Middlewares

-Of course, `there` has Middleware support.
-You can either have Global Middlewares by using `router.Use(middleware)` or route-specific Middlewares by using `router.Get("/route", handler).With(middleware)`.
+Of course, `there` has middleware support.
+You can either have global middlewares by using `router.Use(middleware)` or route-specific middlewares by using `router.Get("/route", handler).With(middleware)`.
 You cannot do `router.With(middleware)` because the `.With(middleware)` method requires a route to be defined before.
-It will add the Middleware always to the last added route.
+It will add the middleware always to the last added route.

 ```go
 package main